The Ritz-Carlton Rancho Mirage

 Luxurious spa using ingredients from the Palm Springs region

-Caters superbly to families, with a kids program for 5 - 12 year olds
+Caters superbly to families, with a kids programme for 5 - 12 year olds

 Ideal base for exploring Palm Springs and the Coachella Valley